Office of Crime Victims Advocacy

 The Office of Crime Victims Advocacy (OCVA) serves as a voice within government for the needs of crime victims in Washington State.
 Established in 1990, OCVA serves the state by:

-Advising local and state government agencies of practices, policies, and priorities which impact crime victims.
+- Advising local and state government agencies of practices, policies, and priorities that impact crime victims.

-It is the mission of the Office of Crime Victims Advocacy to identify the opportunities and resources victims need in order to recover and to facilitate the availability of those resources and opportunities in communities statewide.
+To that end, it is the mission of the Office of Crime Victims Advocacy to identify the opportunities and resources needed for prevention and intervention, and to facilitate the availability of those opportunities and resources in communities statewide.

-OCVA assists crime victims in accessing needed services and resources.
+OCVA helps crime victims access needed services and resources.
 It serves as an ombudsman for crime victims who are dissatisfied with the response they received in the aftermath of a crime.
 OCVA also provides individual case consultation to service providers and victim advocates regarding clients.